 Carole Feuerman

-Carole Feuerman is a contemporary hyperrealist sculptor who creates indoor and outdoor sculptures that symbolize strength and balance.
-In her studio in New York, she makes casts from real people, then paints over them and adds Swarowski crystal beads, hair and eyelashes.
+Carole Feuerman, a contemporary hyperrealist sculptor, crafts indoor and outdoor works embodying strength and balance.
+In her New York studio, she creates casts from real people, enhancing them with paint, Swarovski crystal beads, hair, and eyelashes for striking realism.

 #5 Painting Methods